UjjwalDeepXCIX/YOLOv8-End-to-End-Project/README.md

 Please ensure you have the necessary dataset and annotations for training the model.

-## Folder Structure
-# Project Folder Structure Explanation
+## Folder Structure and Explanation

 - `src/`: Root directory containing project source code.
   - `components/`: Houses modules responsible for specific project components.